Rugby-The mechanics of tackling

 Forced abduction and external rotation occurs either when tackling or scoring a try.
 As the picture below shows, tackling involves the tackler’s arm out to the side in an abducted position.
 As the player with the ball is running at high speed, the tackler’s arm is then forced into extension which causes further abduction and external rotation of the shoulder.
 This can often lead to soft tissue damage of the surrounding muscles.
 Soft tissue bruising is common to the trapezius, deltoid and pectoral muscles due to the direct impact of the tackle.
 Rotator cuff muscle strains may also occur, especially when the arm is in this ABER position which puts most stress on these muscles.

 When the shoulder is in an ABER position the passive structures of the shoulder joint are also put under excessive stress and strain.
+This is the same stress subjected when you swing those custom golf balls.
 This may result to injuries to the labrum and ligaments as the humeral head is forced posteriorly, causing it to impact the labrum and sprain the anterior glenohumeral ligaments.

 A high impact sports such as rugby can also lead to a high amount of forceful collisions.
 These types of injuries often cause soft tissue bruising. click here for an overview of the most commonly affected areas such as, the trapezius, deltoid and pectoralis major muscles are affected.
 However, these types of injuries – even though very sore! – Often do not possess long-term concerns.